Frequently Asked Questions

 Who is eligible for admission?

-Our LL.M. programs accept both domestic and international students, except the LL.M. in Americal Law for Foreign Lawyers program is only open to foreign graduations.
+Our LL.M. programs accept both domestic and international students, except the LL.M. in American Law for Foreign Lawyers program is only open to foreign law graduates.
 Applicants must have completed a basic law degree from a recognized college, university or law school outside the United States.
 Students must have excellent academic records and strong professional and/or academic recommendations.
 Professional experience and demonstrated leadership skills will also be taken into account in admissions’ decisions.